MSoup/randomNotes/bind-mounts.md

 # Docker - Using Bind Mounts: error Couldn't find a package.json file in "/app"

+Edit: This is more of a rant in a markdown file, I can't possibly call this documentation.
+Forgive me.
-Who would've thought my first real documentation would be on such an obscure topic?
+Who would've thought my first real post would be on such an obscure topic?

 Anyway...
 The docker tutorial is fairly hard to follow for people who are running on Windows 10, so I am writing this to address some of the potential issues that may arise when following the documentation on this specific docker tutorial page: [part 6 - using bind mounts](https://docs.docker.com/get-started/06_bind_mounts/).
 Think of it as an extended documentation page for Windows 10 users.